IGVF-DACC/sc-pipeline-management/README.md

 * firecloud
 * seqspec

+#### Installation

+* The igvf-client, igvf-utils, and seqspec packages can be install directly from the requirement.txt using `pip install -r requirement.txt`
+* The firecloud package needs to be installed manually due to setuptools incompatibilities.
+Download the either the zip or tar.gz source file from [FireCloud release v0.16.37](https://github.com/broadinstitute/fiss/releases/tag/v0.16.37) and unzip.
+Run `python setup.py install`.

 ### 2. Additional requirement

 * **Set up Google cloud (Terra) access credentials.** FireCloud uses the [Google Cloud SDK](https://cloud.google.com/sdk/) to manage authorization.
 To use the firecloud CLI or API, you must install the SDK and login locally with `gcloud auth login`.